 - Any concerns or allegations about staff will be recorded and dealt with appropriately in line with Part four of KCSIE and the local Kent allegations arrangements, including discussions as necessary with the Local Authority Designated Officer (LADO).
-In depth information can be found within our 'Managing Allegations against Staff' and/or staff code of conduct policy.
-This can be found on the staff shared area - and is circulated to staff at least annually and to all new members of staff. - Any concerns or allegations about staff will be recorded and dealt with in line with Part four of KCSIE and local Kent allegations arrangements.
+In depth information can be found within our 'Managing Allegations against Staff' and/or staff behaviour policy/code of conduct policy.
+This can be found in the staff room/office/website. - Any concerns or allegations about staff will be recorded and dealt with in line with Part four of KCSIE and local Kent allegations arrangements.
 Ensuring concerns are dealt with effectively will protect those working in or on behalf of the school from potential false allegations or misunderstandings. - Where headteachers are unsure how to respond, for example if the school is unsure if a concern meet the harm 'thresholds', advice will be sought via the Local Authority Designated Officer (LADO). - In all cases where allegations are made against staff or low-level concerns are reported, once proceedings have been concluded, the headteacher (and if they have been involved, the LADO) will consider the facts and determine whether any lessons can be learned and if any improvements can be made. - In the situation that the school receives an allegation relating to an incident that happened when an individual or organisation was using our premises for the purposes of running activities for children (for example community groups, sports associations, or service providers that run extra-curricular activities), we will follow our safeguarding policies and procedures, including informing the LADO.